Are the Early Years Significant to Revealing a Child’s Potential?

 This security is essential to establish right from birth.
 It contributes to a brain ready for learning, self-regulation, resiliency, positive self-worth, health and getting along with others.

 Children also must have appropriate and safe opportunities to experience things for themselves and feel the sense of accomplishment that goes along with completing tasks independently.
 To support this, adults need to allow (not force) enough time for children to try things over and over again at their own pace.
 Repeated experiences create strong brain connections.
 This is why children often want the same song or story repeated.

 Time for independent trial and error is extremely valuable.
-Children however, also need someone available to help and encourage them when things get overwhelming or to help them through new situations.
-Children feel comfortable and develop a continued sense of excitement toward learning when caring adults provide available support and appropriate stimulation.
+Children however, also need someone available to help and encourage them when things get overwhelming or to help them through new situations or sensations.
+Children feel comfortable and develop a continued sense of excitement toward learning when caring adults provide available support and an appropriate balance of stimulation.

 Due to rapid growth at this time, the brains of babies, toddlers and preschool children are especially vulnerable to experiences and their environment and will therefore continually adapt to what they are exposed to.
 Environments that are chaotic, unpredictable, disorderly or highly stressful have a direct negative influence on the development of the brain.

 “The experiences, environment and opportunities we provide our children help determine their strength and vulnerabilities.
 If the child’s world is chaotic, violent, and emotionally or cognitively impoverished, his potential will remain unexpressed.
 If the child’s world is safe, nurturing, and rich in social, emotional and cognitive opportunities, he or she will flourish.
 Central to a child’s healthy development is the opportunity to act on his natural curiosity – to explore, to plan and to thereby, to learn.”